xXleowXx/gitlab-charts/doc/installation/deployments/oke.md

 # Deploy GitLab on OKE

-This guide will help you deploy GitLab in
-[Oracle Kubernetes Engine (OKE)](https://www.oracle.com/cloud-native/container-engine-kubernetes/) hosted on Oracle Cloud Infrastructure (OCI).
+This is a quickstart guide that will help you deploy GitLab in [Oracle Kubernetes Engine (OKE)](https://www.oracle.com/cloud-native/container-engine-kubernetes/) hosted on Oracle Cloud Infrastructure (OCI).